curveball/oauth2/README.md

 Installation
 ------------

-    npm install @curveball/oauth2
+    npm install @curveball/oauth2 fetch-mw-oauth2@2

 Getting started
 ---------------

-Simply add the middleware to an existing Curveball server:
+To use this middleware, you must first configure the oauth2 client and then add the middleware to your application.

 ```typescript
 import { Application } from '@curveball/core';